Towards a mirror theorem for GLSMs: Introduction

-Quasimap invariants can be generalized further to include light marked points in the moduli spaces.
-Light marked points are points on the source curve which may coincide with each other and with base points, but which are still distinct from nodes and regular (a.k.a. heavy) marked points.
-In \cite{CKbig}, it was observed that by adding insertions from light markings one can compute \emph{big} $I$-functions---generating functions which encode all of the genus-zero Gromov--Witten theory of $[V \sslash_\theta G]$.
+In \cite{CKbig} it was observed that by adding insertions from light markings one can compute \emph{big} $I$-functions---generating functions which encode all of the genus zero Gromov--Witten theory of $[V \sslash_\theta G]$.
 Light marked points also feature in the work of Losev--Manin \cite{LM} in the study of pencils of formal flat connections.

 The GLSM $I$-functions we define also involve invariants with insertions from light markings.
 Defining GLSM invariants with light point insertions appears to be a difficult problem in general, however we show that for the particular invariants of interest to us, a simple definition is possible (see Definition~\ref{d:lightinvts} and Remark~\ref{altcomp}).